q-nick/npm-gui/README.md

-# kufa
+# npm-gui
 ### Installation
 ```
-npm install kufa
+npm install npm-gui
 ```
 or
 ```
-npm install -g kufa
+npm install -g npm-gui
 ```

 ### Welcome
-Kufa is a GUI tool for NodeJS based projects.
+NPM-GUI is a GUI tool for NodeJS based projects.
 The main key is to easily work with package.json and node_modules folder.
 Even developers who aren't familiar with task runner like Gulp and GruntJS should won't have any problems.
-For now Kufa contain a few GUI modules:
+For now NPM-GUI contain a few modules:
 - dependencies manager
 - devDependencies manager
 - scripts editor